 In the case of Strafe, WW, and Tempest Rush, the ability to cut through enemies without collision adds a huge benefit.
 In fact, I found Tempest Rush irreplaceable simply as a means of escape, before I realized that it did damage at all.
 I don't think those abilities are balanced.3)Complexity and speed do not change from Normal to Inferno.
 Difficulty through Scaling values is boring.

 I disagree strongly with the first half of this premise.
 Complexity very clearly changes in elite monsters from Normal to Inferno, through more affixes, as well as new affixes introduced in later difficulties.
 Normal monsters don't get this luxury, but having some variance in the moment to moment difficulty helps keep the game interesting instead of agonizing.
 To my understanding, developers have stated in the past that the AI, while using the same actions, makes decisions more quickly in higher difficulties.
 Monster Power difficulties, however, match your criticism perfectly.

 Scaling damage and health is a necessary compliment to support the increasing complexity and rising numbers of the game.
 An Extra Health affix on an Arcane enchanted monster means you will probably see more sentries during the encounter.
 Kill something before it strikes, and it doesn't matter what powers it might have had.
 Simple monsters only become larger damage sponges, but again, this isn't necessarily bad in itself because it allows a varied pace that keeps the whole game engaging.4) "Net Effect" of this game being about cheap shots and avoiding them.

 This statement only accounts for one experience with specific player gear and skill choices.
 Popular builds have decided to rely on damage-dealing and CC-avoidance rather than mitigation.
 High-mitigation builds on an appropriate difficulty don't have this same experience.
 But the builds who risk instant death are proving the most efficiently when it comes to extrinsic rewards like gold, XP, and gear.
 These "cheap" deaths explose the flaws in a build.
-Since these builds already exceed at reward, asking for the risk to be taken away would be the final annihilation of build diversity.
+Since these builds already exceed at reward, asking for the risk to be taken away would be the final annihilation of build diversity.5) Augmenting the Premise

 I believe one main issue is that things that are intrinsically and extrinsically rewarding do not align.
 Players have discovered that how to get more gold and items for their time from things that are easier.
 While I respect the philosophy that Blizzard has taken - that players should be able to choose what they want to do - as long as a method exists where a player can get more reward for less effort, they will choose that path, even if it's "less fun".

 While things like Monster Power and Paragon Levels effectively and directly addressed some of the game's problems, the rules created by these systems have opened up clever ways to get more for doing less, causing problems of their own.
 Monster Power exists so that players can keep the game challenging and rewarding for highly-geared players.
 Instead, players found the most extrinsic rewards from levels which are less difficult and less engaging.
 Paragon Levels existed so that Magic Find could gradually be phased out, and so that players had a tangible benefit for killing monsters at the maximum level, so even if you didn't find new gear, it didn't feel like you wasted your time.
 The effect, however, is that Magic Find's value, the thing the system was supposed to eliminate, made leveling in paragon much more worthwhile than playing the game in search of gear normally.
 Players's started to see Paragon Levels as required, rather than what it represented when it was added: a nice bonus for continued play.Response to coodav's solutions1) Give the community an editor

 I agree that this is a good suggestion.
 Just don't be surprised if it doesn't pan out the way you think it should.
 I think what happened with Reflect Damage was ultimately handled very well.
 Some of the other affixes, though, I struggle to see how they might be altered to be more engaging, rather than merely being trivialized.
 Moving Vortex to only appear on the lead Rare monster might be a bit more fair, though that reduces Champion diversity.3) Remove the ability to path through monsters

 What does this mean?
 "Increase complexity" doesn't give any impression of how or why it might help.
 Do you mean give monsters more abilities?
 That's the only way I can see meaningful complexity added to behaviors.
 I'd like to see it happen, but new abilities mean new mechanics, which are features best tooled into an expansion.How I'd like to see the game evolve to improve these areas

 (Headers indicate big-picture goals, and are followed by possible suggestions for how to achieve them)1) Improve the degree to which activities which are both difficult and intrinsically rewarding are linked to extrinsic rewards.

 The incoming reduction of scorpion XP helps, along with phasing out "find" stats.
 These both give you more control to make more difficult monsters consistently more rewarding.
 It may also help to diversify kinds of rewards.
 All actions draw from the same pool of rewards.
 Events and Demonic Essence demonstrate this.
 The Infernal Machine is a much better example, since it involves a combination of steps and kinds of activities.

 Using more complex objectives for the best rewards is something I would like to see more of as a whole.
 As it stands, all activities draw from the same pool of rewards, but players can pick and choose the easiest ones.
 What if progress or a special reward had a special combination of requirements, such as exploring certain points, defeating a certain number of particularly difficult enemies, killing with the environment only, completing objectives within a certain time-frame, or avoiding death throughout the ordeal?2) Improve the level to which build and gear decisions create overt trade-offs.

 You've expressed a desire to improve this in gear, but the same applies to skills inconsistently.
 Glass Cannon, for example, has a very steep trade-off cost, while Weapons Master's restrictions never feel like a penalty.
 The inherent value of critical hits means that at high levels, skills that benefit or benefit from critical hits stop feeling like a trade-off.
 Some of what makes this difficult is how everything is weighed in "deal damage" "mitigate damage" "avoid CC".

 One thing I do like about Weapons Master in itself is that it offers different benefits under different conditions.
 It is like four mutually exclusive skills in one.
 It might be worth examining what ways skills that are too broadly powerful might be broken up into more exclusive effects, accomplishing a stronger trade-off effect.3) Bring the degree of synergy between skills into a better balance.

 This is probably helped largely by improving trade-offs, but it is still an important element to consider.
 More multi-faceted passives like Weapons Master could allow for almost any set of skills to have at least some small level of synergy.
 I believe part of what restricts build diversity is the demand for skill synergy, devaluing skills that don't synergize.
 Perhaps everything should synergize to some degree, or there should be far more options that support diversity with exclusive synergy.4) Link difficulty to greater mechanical complexity rather than just damage and health scaling

 A number of people have recommended giving normal monsters random affixes to increase difficulty.
 I think the fact that some monsters already have a natural ability that resembles an affix is a good thing.
 In fact, I hope that more normal monsters will have distinct "affix-like" attributes in the future.
 The best thing about this is that affixes consistently linked to the same monster enables an immediately recognizable visual link between an effect and a monster, allowing the player to react and plan quickly and meaningfully.